Ron Clark Academy

+Pedagogy

+The Ron Clark Academy uses a student-centered approach that combines rigorous academics with strong relationships and real-world connections.
+Teachers use movement, music, and simulations to engage students and reinforce learning.
+The school also emphasizes leadership and character development as part of its core curriculum.
+A key element of its culture is the House System, where students earn points for positive behavior, teamwork, and academic effort.

 Media attention

 Students in debate class at Ron Clark Academy created a song about the 2008 U.S. presidential election, "Vote However You Like", to the same beat and melody of "Whatever You Like" by T.I.
 A performance of the song by 6th and 7th graders was posted on the internet and drew a wide viewership.
 T.I. paid a surprise visit to the Academy after learning of their remake of his song.
 On October 31, 2008, the "Students of Ron Clark Academy" were named the ABC Person of the Week by ABC World News Tonight.

-They were also invited to perform at the 2009 Inauguration.
+They were also invited to perform at the 2009 inauguration of Barack Obama.

 A video of the students of Ron Clark Academy being told they were seeing the Marvel film Black Panther went viral and was covered by many major news outlets.

-In January 2019, the school produced a music video in collaboration with the rapper Ludacris and Mercedes-Benz, one of the school's donors.
-It was a promotional video for Super Bowl LIII, which was held in Atlanta that year.
-The music video highlighted notable locations and businesses located in Atlanta.
+This video inspired a sequence in the episode "Three Slaps" of the television series Atlanta.